Alleged N400m fraud: Why Buhari wants to jail me, Metuh tells court

 Metuh said after he refused to soft-pedal on his criticisms, he started receiving warnings to be cautious of possible attack.

-“Also, when President Buhari wants to engage in undemocratic practice, I will resist such by taking press men to houses of Nigerians who were unlawfully held hostage in their houses, to conduct live press conferences, and this put an immediate stop to excesses of the DSS and other security agencies”, he told the court.
+“Also, when President Buhari wants to engage in undemocratic practice, I will resist such by taking pressmen to houses of Nigerians who were unlawfully held hostage in their houses, to conduct live press conferences, and this put an immediate stop to excesses of the DSS and other security agencies.”

 Metuh said the last straw that informed the charges against him came after President Buhari made a broadcast on a live media chat.